Beef and Potatoes

 I can't do without my Dutch oven for this meal—it holds the temperature just perfectly.
 A meat chopper tool makes breaking down the beef so much quicker.
 Find yourself a solid heat-proof spatula for mixing everything up.

 A skillet filled with seasoned ground beef and diced potatoes, garnished with chopped green onions.
-Save it

 A skillet filled with seasoned ground beef and diced potatoes, garnished with chopped green onions. | iamcooker.com